Nemertea: Fossil record

 As nemerteans are mostly soft-bodied, one would expect fossils of them to be extremely rare.
-Knaust (2010) reported nemertean fossils and traces from the Middle Triassic of Germany.
-One might expect the stylet of a nemertean to be fossilized, since it is made of the mineral calcium phosphate, but no fossilized stylets have been found.
+One might expect the stylet of a nemertean to be preserved, since it is made of calcium phosphate, but no fossil stylets have yet been found.
+(Knaust 2010) reported nemertean fossils and traces from the Middle Triassic of Germany.

 The Middle Cambrian fossil Amiskwia from the Burgess Shale has been classed as a nemertean, based on a resemblance to some unusual deep-sea swimming nemerteans, but few paleontologists accept this classification as the Burgess Shale fossils show no evidence of rhynchocoel nor intestinal caeca.